List of Volunteer Opportunities

 On-Call 2-hour shift

 For volunteers who cannot commit to a weekly schedule.
 Prize Booth Substitutes will be offered to fill open shifts throughout the summer.
-These shifts can be planned ahead or you may be called at the last minute.
+These shifts can be planned ahead or you may be called in at last minute.
 You will help encourage kids to read by handing out prizes.
 During your shift you will make sure prizes are stocked, look up children’s accounts online, hand out listed prizes in a clear and organized way, help maintain the organization of the prizes, and help with anything else a staff member might need.
 You must have basic computer/tablet skills and the ability to communicate effectively with kids and adults.

 < Back to Main Volunteer Page